lsolano/docs/adapter/Tips-And-Tricks.md

 > ﻿NOTE:
-> As of the 3.0 final release, these registry settings are no longer recognized.
+> As of the 3.0 final release, the registry settings are no longer recognized.
 Instead, use settings in the `.runsettings` file.

 ## NUnit 3.x